-UN: Driver wounded by gunfire in eastern Syria
+UN: Aid mission driver wounded by gunfire in eastern Syria

-BEIRUT (AP) — The United Nations says a Syrian driver on a joint humanitarian assessment mission has been wounded by gunfire in an attack in a remote part of eastern Syria where fighting against Islamic State militants has displaced thousands.
+BEIRUT (AP) — Gunmen opened fire at the convoy of a joint humanitarian assessment mission in eastern Syria, the United Nations said Saturday, wounding a local driver in one of the country’s most remote areas where fighting against Islamic State militants has displaced thousands.

-Fadwa Baroud, a spokeswoman for the U.N.
-Office of the Resident and Humanitarian Coordinator, said Saturday the driver is recovering from his injuries.
+The attack on Thursday complicated an already dire situation, where a lack of security in the area has made delivering assistance to at least 6,000 displaced people unsustainable.

-Baroud says two gunmen on a motorcycle opened fire at the clearly marked convoy Thursday about 50 kilometers (30 miles) from where the U.S.-led coalition and local Syrian fighters are battling the last pocket of IS militants in the country.
+Fadwa Baroud, of the Office of the U.N. resident coordinator, said the driver is recovering from gunshot wounds.
+Two gunmen on a motorcycle opened fire at the clearly marked convoy about 50 kilometers (30 miles) from where the U.S.-led coalition and local Syrian fighters are battling militants in their last pocket, in eastern Deir el-Zour province.

-The convoy was to assess dire humanitarian conditions in the area due to the escalation in fighting.
+The convoy was dispatched to assess dire humanitarian conditions due to the escalation in fighting.

 Most Read Nation & World Stories